The-going/evlproject/content/dovetail/porting/arch.md

   entry.
 Typically, hard interrupts must be disabled before leaving this code if we entered it that way.

-- likewise, we must also keep the virtual interrupt state consistent upon return of the epilogue code with the one received on entry.
-In other words, the stall bit of the in-band stage must be restored to its original state on entry before leaving this code.

-- _schedule()_ must be called with interrupts virtually disabled for the in-band stage, but the CPU's interrupt state should allow for IRQs to be taken in order to minimize latency for the oob stage.
+- calling _schedule()_ should be done with IRQs enabled in the CPU, in order to minimize latency for the out-of-band stage (i.e. `hard_irqs_enabled()` should return _true_ before the call).

-- generally speaking, while we may need the in-band stage to be stalled when the in-band kernel code expects this, we still want most of the epilogue code to run with [hard interrupts enabled]({{%relref "dovetail/pipeline/interrupt_protection.md#hard-irq-protection"%}}) to shorten the interrupt latency for the oob stage, where autonomous cores live.
+- generally speaking, while we may need the in-band stage to be stalled when the in-band kernel code expects this, we still want most of the epilogue code to run with [hard interrupts enabled]({{%relref "dovetail/pipeline/interrupt_protection.md#hard-irq-protection"%}}) to shorten the interrupt latency for the out-of-band stage, where the autonomous core lives.

 > Reconciling the interrupt state in ARM64 epilogue
 ```